 Born in the United States in the late 1960s, Greg moved to Swaziland with his family in 1973.
 Growing up as a missionary kid (M.K.), he attended a small, private school for MKs until the eighth grade.
 Over the next six years, he attended two public high schools in South Africa, before matriculating and returning to the United States in 1988 with his family.
 In 1989, he moved with his family to Elkhart, Indiana, where he currently resides.
-He graduated from a local technical college in 1995, and has been working for a mission organization since 1989.
+He graduated from a local technical college in 1995, and worked for a mission organization until early 2021.

 Though still single and with no idea as to how (other than via the web such as waitingforintimacy.com), his greatest passion is to somehow be a voice and advocate for truth about biblical sexuality and intimacy in the midst of a world aggressively attacking and distorting it—some background and additional reasons why.